outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

     2. It should be mounted on /boot if necessary.
     3. Make a directory 'EFI' at root of the shared parition.
     4. The shared USB partition is not encrypted.
-    4. You'd better use the very first partition on USB stick as the shared partition.
-Previously, I use the 2nd partrition to share, Grub fails to load at the very beginning of boot, and then defaults to Windows.
+    5. You'd better use sdc2 for the shared partition to hide it from Windows.
+Deatils refer to *Hide in  Windows* next.
 8. Windows uses its own EFI partition on HDD, say sda2.
 9. Why now share boot and EFI on USB stick?
     1. A single USB can now help boot many PCs and notebooks, as long as their boot information is located on the USB stick.